compasjs/compas/CONTRIBUTING.md

 ### Development

 Development should be pretty straight forward.
-Run `yarn build --watch` and `yarn test --watch` both in their own terminal.
+Run `yarn test --watch` to run the test suite.
 Before making a commit, make sure to run `yarn lint`.
 Note that this automatically will try to fix most issues that popup.

 To test changes to the template, use the following command:
 `../lbu/packages/cli/dist/index.js [command]`